atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-warehouse.md

 Data Lake data is pile of products in your building

-Data Warehouse is those products sorted, shelved, and tagged.
+Data Warehouse is those products sorted, shelved, and tagged